 Azory Gwanda, a freelance journalist working in rural Tanzania, has been missing since November 21, 2017.
-The Tanzanian government has failed to launch a credible investigation into his fate, and on occasion has evendismissed his case offhand.
-Gwanda had been investigating cases ofmysterious killings in his community in the months leading up to his disappearance.
-CPJ will continue to highlight Gwanda's case until authorities provide answers to the question #WhereIsAzory?
+The Tanzanian government has failed to carry out a credible investigation into his fate, and on occasion has dismissed his case offhand.
+In a BBC interview in June 2019, Tanzania’s foreign minister said that the journalist was among several people who had “disappeared and died”.
+The minister later issued a clarification that said his statements was taken out of context and that he did not know whether the journalist was alive or dead.
+In the months leading up to his disappearance, Gwanda had been investigating cases of mysterious killings in his community.
+CPJ will continue to highlight Gwanda’s case until authorities provide a credible answer to the question #WhereIsAzory?

 Join CPJ in calling on Tanzanian authorities to make Gwanda’s case a priority and to provide answers about his fate by sharing the hashtags #WhereIsAzory and #MrudisheniAzory on social media.